Determining Benjamin’s Needs

 After two months, he was completing chapter books in a week.
 He was so proud of this that he asked his mother to call his grandparents and share the good news.
 These books had taken a month and a half or more to complete in the past.
 Benjamin also made fewer mistakes when reading word problems, and his spelling, which was at a 2.5 grade level just before the program, was at 4th grade level after four months.

-Some Gains Are Experienced Outside of the Classroom
+Gains Outside the Classroom

 This year Benjamin had a new experience during his school’s field day.
 In years past “field day” meant a day of difficulty following along with activity directions.
 His mother made sure to be in his group, so that she could assist and repeat instructions if needed.
 But Benjamin was able to understand without assistance.
 “He had a blast.”
 His mother shared.
 “This is the first year that he’s said that.”